endymioncheung/CarND-Kidnapped-Vehicle-Project/README.md

 ## Kidnapped Robot Problem

-is In robotic world, it is common to face the situation where the autonomous robot in operation being placed in an unknown location, generally refer to a classical [Kidnapped robot problem](https://en.wikipedia.org/wiki/Kidnapped_robot_problem).
+In robotic world, it is common to face the situation where the autonomous robot in operation being placed in an unknown location, generally refer to a classical [Kidnapped robot problem](https://en.wikipedia.org/wiki/Kidnapped_robot_problem).

 Localization algorithm such as particle filters can help to localize the robot given a map and some GPS signals.
 The effectiveness of the localization algorithm can be assessed by testing the robot's ability to recover from catastraphic loalization failures.